Print Options

 This course aims at exploring the fundamentals of human origins by tracking the major events during the course of human evolution.
 Starting with a laboratory based general introduction to human osteology and muscle function, the latest on morphological and behavioral evidence for what makes Homo sapiens and their fossil ancestors unique among primates will be presented.
 Our knowledge of the last common ancestor will be explored using the late Miocene fossil record followed by a series of lectures on comparative and functional morphology, adaptation and biogeography of fossil human species.
 With focus on the human fossil record, the emergence of bipedalism, advent of stone tool use and making, abandonment of arboreality, advent of endurance walking and running, dawn of encephalization and associated novel life histories, language and symbolism will be explored.
 While taxonomic identities and phylogenetic relationships will be briefly presented, the focus will be on investigating major adaptive transitions and how that understanding helps us to unravel the ecological selective factors that ultimately led to the emergence of our species.
 The course will be supported by fresh data coming from active field research conducted by Prof. Alemseged and state of the art visualization methods that help explore internal structures.
 By tracing the path followed by our ancestors over time, this course is directly relevant to reconnoitering the human condition today and our place in nature.

 Instructor(s): Z. Alemseged.
 L. Terms Offered: Autumn.
-Offered every other Autumn, even years.
+Will be offered Autumn 2025.
+Offered every other year.

 Prerequisite(s): Three quarters of a Biological Sciences Fundamentals Sequence, or consent of Instructor.